duskyshelf/clothingv2/README.md

 Styling was done using HTML/CSS and Bootstrap.
 I kept the styling very simple as I wanted to focus more on the testing and logic.
 Bootstrap was useful for making sure the site was responsive.

-#### Shortcomings
+#### Improvements

-I would like liked to have taken more time to move a lot of the basket methods out of the controller into a service.
+I would liked to have taken more time to move a the basket methods out of the controller into a separate service.
 This would have been my next priority as this seems like a good opportunity to move the bulk of the remaining logic out of the controller.

-My styling was relatively simple and I could have played around with the design a lot more.
+My styling was relatively simple, and whilst functional could be improved.

-Refactoring the Karma tests when creating the voucher service would have also made sense.

 ## How to build